-The U.S. plants exporting these products need to be registered at INVIMA, following the indications for poultry parts given above.
+The U.S. plants exporting these products need to be registered at INVIMA, following the indications for Poultry Parts provided above.
 Detention or rejection of mechanically deboned chicken has occurred during port inspections due to the unsanitary appearance of packages or the presence of foreign material on the bottom of containers.